• Skip to main content

 When Parents Should Worry If their Child Isn’t Talking?

-Every parent knows their child’s interests, quirks, habits, and even the vowel sounds they used before they start speaking.
+Every parent knows their child's interests, quirks, habits, and even the vowel sounds they used before they start speaking.
 As a parent, if you see any changes in these you will start worrying.
 When your babies say mama and dada and if they suddenly stop talking those words, parents start worrying and prompt them to get medical help.
-In some babies speech and language problems often co-exist with autism because of which parents should not ignore the warning sounds of speech problems.
-Parents should seek professional advice on how to help their child develop skills if they see any problems other than being normal.

 Also Check: